 Rows – A number indicating the size of a Paragraph field when displayed.
 The size is the number of rows of text displayed.
 Slide the bar to adjust the box to the size desired.

-The custom form named Customer Profile is special.
-All fields added to this custom form will show up on each customer's profile page.
+The custom form named Adult and Child Profile are special.
+All fields added to these custom forms will show up on each customer's profile page.
 All custom field values can be changed and saved by editing the customer's profile.
-Note that fields designated as “Required” are not actually required on the Customer Profile page.
-In contrast, all other data entry pages enforce the Required option and must be filled out before registration is complete.
+Note that fields designated as “Required” are also required on the Customer Profile page when creating new customer accounts.

-Note: The custom form for the Customer Profile page is not associated with any type of season, level or program registration.
+Note: The custom form for the Customer Profile pages are not associated with any type of season, level or program registration.
 Season or level registration custom forms for programs such as camps, classes and teams must be created separately.

 - Create custom question fields,